What’s a Good Conversion Rate for Ecommerce?

 Your conversion rate is not just a single number.

 What is a bit tricky about your conversion rate is that it is not one solid number.
 When we look at conversion rate for our clients, we look at several numbers.
-They can be averaged together into one number for ease, but it’s often more helpful to look at them separately (you can do this if you have ecommerce stats set up in Google Analytics):
+They can be averaged together into one number for ease, but it’s often more helpful to look at them separately.
+Here are some traffic groups that you can check the conversion rate of:

 All of these different traffic streams will have different conversion rates.
 If, for instance, you see that your desktop traffic converts at 3% and people on a phone convert at 0.5%, it may be time to improve how your site works on mobile (or maybe you’ve just been sending a terrible mobile traffic stream to your site, and the site itself is fine).